Code-Institute-Submissions/Bee-Cycles/README.md

 + Make sales of products easy for buyers to increase sales conversion.
 ### User Stories
 ### As a Shopper
-1. As a shopper I want to view list of products and services.
+1. As a shopper I want to view list of products.
-2. As a shopper I want to view product and service details so that I can identify price, description, product rating and product image.
+2. As a shopper I want to view product details so that I can identify price, description, product rating and product image.
 3. As a shopper I want to easily view total of my purchases at any time.
 4. As a shopper I want to sort the list of available products by best rated, price and categorically.
-5. As a shopper I want to search for a product/service by name or description.
+5. As a shopper I want to search for a product by name or description.
 6. As a shopper I want to view items in my bag to be puchased.
 7. As a shopper I want to adjust the quantity of individual items in my bag.
 8. As a shopper I want to easily enter my payment information.